 Thinking God Interculturally

-This track equally provides you with some of the essential groundwork needed if you want to prepare for further scholarly work in the disciplines of dogmatics, intercultural theology or the philosophy of religion while addressing some of the most pressing and stimulating theological questions, challenges and opportunities at the beginning of the 21st century.
+This track equally provides you with some of the essential groundwork needed if you want to prepare for further scholarly work in the disciplines of dogmatics or intercultural theology while addressing some of the most pressing and stimulating theological questions, challenges and opportunities of the 21st century.